Sir John Acland, 1st Baronet: Career

 He moved his residence from Acland to Columb John, the former seat of his great-uncle Sir John Acland (died 1620).
+In 1633 he was Colonel of a regiment of the Devon Trained Bands.
 He was Sheriff of Devon in 1641.
 On 19 July 1642, before the start of the Civil War, he was appointed by King Charles I as one of 28 Commissioners of Array for Devon.
 He raised two regiments for the King and by the summer of 1643 the garrison at his estate of Columb John was the only one remaining in Devon for the King, until the capture of Exeter.
 He was rewarded with a baronetcy, "of Columb John in the County of Devon", granted on 24 June 1644; but the letters patent were destroyed in the War, or never passed the Great Seal to be enrolled, so that the grant was not confirmed until 1677/8.
 The title was allowed to drop by his successors until the accession of his fourth son Sir Hugh Acland, 5th Baronet.
 After the reversal of Royalist fortunes in the Westcountry, Acland was at length compelled to cease resistance.
 General Fairfax made Columb John his headquarters while besieging Exeter in 1645/6, which city surrendered on terms on 9 April 1646.
 Acland was included in the surrender, and Fairfax recommended that the House of Commons offer him a moderate composition for his estate.
 His fine was set in July 1646 at £1,727, half of which he paid in August and obtained a suspension of the sequestration.
 However, he suffered from the attentions of Richard Evans, a brewer of Exeter, who obtained a re-sequestration of the estate for damages due to him.
 Acland fell ill and died on 24 August 1647; his original fine was accepted in June 1648 and the sequestration was overturned.